Hitler Nababan

-Hitler Nababan (born 1964 or 1965) is an Indonesian politician from the Democratic Party who served as a member of the Karawang Regional People's Representative Council (the city's legislative body) from 2014 until 2019.
+Hitler Nababan (born 23 July 1973) is an Indonesian politician from the Democratic Party who served as a member of the Karawang Regional Representative Council (the city's legislative body) from 2014 until 2019.

 Personal life

-Hitler Nababan was born between 1964 and 1965.
-He moved to Karawang in 1994.
+Hitler Nababan was born on 23 July 1973.
+He moved to Karawang in 1994, upon completing his secondary education at the HKBP Vocational High School a year before.
 Prior to his election as a member of parliament, he worked as a moneylender.

+He received a law degree from the Dharma Andhiga Law School in 2017 after studying for four years.

+Hitler is married to Betti Minaria Limbong and has three daughters and a son.

+Name

+Hitler stated that his father named him after Adolf Hitler.
+He stated that he surprised voters whenever he introduced himself, and voters would ask to see his identity card.
+Regarding the connotation of his name, Hitler stated that he was a "different kind of Hitler" that "never killed people and not a Nazi" and claimed that he was "the new Hitler who will make another history".

 Political career

-At the 2009 Indonesian legislative election, Hitler was nominated by the Indonesian Democratic Party of Devotion as a candidate for the Karawang Regional People's Representative Council for the Karawang 1 constituency.
+At the 2009 Indonesian legislative election, Hitler was nominated by the Indonesian Democratic Party of Devotion as a candidate for the Karawang Regional Representative Council for the Karawang 1 constituency.
 Hitler's party obtained 482 votes in the constituency, and he did not win the election.

 Following his loss in the elections, Hitler moved to the Democratic Party.
 He was nominated again for the Karawang 1 constituency in the 2014 Indonesian legislative election.
-In this election, Hitler managed to obtain 6,278 votes in the constituency, the fifth most votes for a single candidate in the constituency, giving him a seat in the Karawang Regional People's Representative Council.
+In this election, Hitler managed to obtain 6,278 votes in the constituency, the fifth most votes for a single candidate in the constituency, giving him a seat in the Karawang Regional Representative Council.